vaidashi/career-development-curriculum/module_two/agile_practices.md

 * Norming
 * Performing
 * [Video](https://www.youtube.com/watch?v=OhSI6oBQmQA&list=PLbu6naAjG_K93h0wjyn1b1EHQl1Q2pH_y)
-   * We'll pause discuss at different parts of the stage
+   * We'll pause to discuss at different parts of the stage
 * [Reference this handout](https://salvos.org.au/scribe/sites/2020/files/Resources/Transitions/HANDOUT_-_Tuckmans_Team_Development_Model.pdf)

-#### Discussion #1
-Move into your current project groups to discuss these stages.
-Think of those successful teams from your reflection questions.
-What did you do to get you through the early stages to become successful?
-How have you worked through the stages together?

 #### StrengthsFinder: Leadership Domains
+Let's consider how our strengths play a part in the types of roles we take on in our project groups.

 Four Domains of Leadership in Strengths:
   * **Executing:** Team members who have a dominant strength in Executing are those you turn to time and again to implement a solution.
 These people work tirelessly to get something done.
 People who are strong in the Executing domain have an ability to take an idea and transform it into a reality within the organization they lead
   * **Influencing:** People who are innately good at influencing are always selling the team’s ideas inside and outside the organization.
 When you need someone to take charge, speak up, and make sure your group is heard, look to someone with Influence.